jetbrains-academy/kotlin-onboarding-introduction/LastPush/CanvasGenerator/task.md

 ### Task

-On this step you need to implement the `canvasGenerator` function, which accepts the `pattern`, `width`, and `height` that were inputted by the user.
+On this step, you need to implement the `canvasGenerator` function, which accepts the `pattern`, `width`, and `height` that were inputted by the user.
 This function should return a new string with a generated canvas picture.

 <div class="hint" title="Click me to see the new signature of the canvasGenerator function">